Education in America

 Not everyone learns from a book.
 The most informative, enduring and meaningful education, in life or elsewhere, does not come from any book.
 It might be an odd comment for a writer to make, but maybe not.
-I was born to be a writer but I came from a long line of pragmatic artisans, farmers and tradesmen.
+I was born to be a writer but I come from a long line of pragmatic artisans, farmers and tradesmen.
 I consider my work to be that of an artisan more than an artist: I like to work with my hands.

 Alongside the battery of aptitude tests “preparing” me for high school were the aptitude experts analyzing them.
 The Guidance Counselor to whom I was assigned asked me what I wanted to do.
 I wisely did not entrust him with my heart’s desire to become a writer.
 I truthfully declared: “I like to work with my hands.”
 He then herded me into Typing Class.